by Mike Rauch and Tim Rauch

 by Freida Lee Mock

 Premiere Date: December 12, 2007

-Tony Kushner, whose epochal Angels in America begins a revival run in New York this week, is one of the country's leading playwrights — and one of its fiercest moral critics.
+Tony Kushner, whose epochal Angels in Americawon a Pulitzer Prize and a Tony Award, begins a revival run in New York this week, is one of the country's leading playwrights — and one of its fiercest moral critics.

 by Arthur Dong